sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

 Description: 'Deploy Windows faster on the factory floor by using the Full Flash Update (FFU) image format.' ms.assetid: af2b402f-9a5c-4c6a-8852-61039e5bec2a
 MSHAttr: 'PreferredLib:/library/windows/hardware'
-title: 'Deploy Windows using Full Flash Update (FFU)' ms.author: themar ms.date: 05/02/2017 ms.topic: article ms.prod: windows-hardware
+title: 'Windows Full Flash Update (FFU) images' ms.author: themar ms.date: 09/02/2017 ms.topic: article
+ms.prod: windows-hardware
 ms.technology: windows-oem
 ---

-# Deploy Windows using Full Flash Update (FFU)
+# Windows Full Flash Update (FFU) images

-Deploy Windows faster on the factory floor by using the Full Flash Update (FFU) image format.
-With FFU images, you can apply a Windows image and partition information directly to a drive or an SD card.
+You can deploy Windows faster on the factory floor by using the Full Flash Update (FFU) image format.
+FFU images allow you to apply an image for a phyisical drive, including Windows and system partition information all at once directly to a different drive or an SD card.

+Unlike the file-based WIM format, FFU is a sector-based file container that stores one or more disk images.
+Sector-based imaging mean that FFUs take less time to deploy, but have larger files sizes than WIMs.
+See [WIM vs. VHD vs. FFU: comparing image file formats](wim-vs-ffu-image-file-formats.md) for information about the differences between image formats.

+Starting with Windows 10, Version 1709, DISM has the ability to capture, deploy, and service FFUs.

+## What you need to work with FFUs in Windows

-To create and apply FFU images for Windows 10, Version 1607 and earlier, you can use [Windows Imaging and Configuration Designer (ICD)](https://msdn.microsoft.com/library/windows/hardware/dn916112.aspx) which is included in the Windows Assessment and Deployment Kit (ADK) for Windows 10, Version 1607.
-You can use the Windows 10 version of DISM, which is included in the Windows 10 version of Windows Preinstallation Environment (WinPE)to apply FFU images.
-FFU workflows are not part of the ADK for Windows 10, Version 1703.
+To capture, deploy, and mount FFU images with DISM, you'll need to work in a Windows 10, Version 1709 or later, or WinPE for Windows 10, Version 1709 or later environment.
+You can also [use the latest version of DISM in a previous version of Windows 10 or WinPE](copy-dism-to-another-computer.md).

-Once you've created an FFU image, it can't be modified or edited offline.

-To use Compact OS with an FFU image, you must prepare the original FFU image as a compressed image.

-FFU images are often too large to fit on a standard WinPE FAT32-formatted USB flash drive.
-To get around this, you can either use a separate storage drive or network location, or you can split the image into smaller .SFU files.

-## <span id="Using___FFUs"></span><span id="using___ffus"></span><span id="USING___FFUS"></span>Using FFUs
+To capture and deploy FFUs using the instructions below, you'll also need:

+- A Windows PC that is ready to have an image captured from it.
+We'll refer to this as the reference PC.
+For a walkthrough on how to create an image that's ready for deployment, see the [Windows OEM deployment lab]().
+- The latest version of the ADK, from [Download the Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
+- Bootable WinPE media for Windows 10, Version 1709 or later.
+See [WinPE: Create USB bootable drive](winpe-create-usb-bootable-drive.md) for instructions on how to create WinPE Media.
+- USB or network storage, formatted as NTFS with enough space to save the FFU.
+16 GB is enough space to store an FFU of a basic Windows image.
+You can use the same USB drive for WinPE and storage if you follow the [instructions for creating a multipartiton USB drive](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive#prepare-a-usb-drive).

-### To create an FFU image
+## Capture an FFU

-1. On your technician PC, open Windows ICD and create your project.
-2. Plug in a USB flash drive and note the drive letter (example: D:).
-3. Click **Create** &gt; **Production Media** &gt; **FFU** &gt; **Enable OS File Compression:** (**Yes** or **No**)&gt; name the file, for example, D:\\install.ffu &gt; **Build**.

-### To deploy Windows directly to an SD card or removable drive

-1. From Windows ICD, click **Deploy** &gt; (either **To USB connected device** or **To removable drive**) &gt; **Browse** &gt; browse to the FFU image &gt; **Next** &gt; Select the SD card or device &gt; **Next** &gt; **Flash**.
-2. If you're deploying to SD cards, then after the flashing process is finished, insert the SD card into your target device.

-### To deploy Windows from WinPE

-1. Boot your destination device to WinPE.
-2. Connect a storage drive or a network location and note the drive letter, for example, N.

-    ```
-    net use N: \\server\share
-    ```
+1. Boot the reference PC using bootable WinPE media.

-3. Identify the drive to which you'll be applying the image.
-You can use diskpart, or [add Windows PowerShell support to WinPE](winpe-adding-powershell-support-to-windows-pe.md) and use [Get-Disk](https://technet.microsoft.com/library/hh848657.aspx) for scriptability and more complex setups such as a server with multiple disks.
+2. Identify the drive to which you'll be capturing the image from.
+You can use diskpart, or [add Windows PowerShell support to WinPE](winpe-adding-powershell-support-to-windows-pe.md) and use [Get-Disk](https://technet.microsoft.com/itpro/powershell/windows/storage/get-disk) for scriptability and more complex setups such as a server with multiple disks.

     ```
     diskpart